mtrebi/Rasterizer/README.md

 In order to be able to understand how rendering work I decided to implement a forward/deferred renderer (based on my experience with OpenGL) in the CPU.
 The goal of this project is not to create a next generation renderer or a super efficient CPU renderer.
 This project is just to understand how the rendering algorithms transforms a set of vertices that make up a 3D World into a 2D image of that World.
 I tried to be clear in my code to make it readable and easy to understand.

 I've implement some basic features that I consider relevant for any graphics programmer to understand:
-* Camera and Object rotations using Euler angles (roll, pitch, yaw)
-* Object translations using 4x4 homogeneous matrices
+* Camera and Object transformations using 4x4 homogeneous matrices

-* A depth-buffer to solve the visibility surface problem
+* Affine and Perspective corrected mapping for textures
+* Orthographic and Perspective camera
 * Phong and Blinn-Phong shading given material phong coefficients
 * Phong and Blinn-Phong shading given material diffuse and specular textures

+* A depth-buffer to solve the visibility surface problem

 * Normal mapping
-* Affine and Perspective corrected mapping for textures

 * Bounding box optimization
 * View frustrum clipping
-* Orthographic and Perspective camera

 * A forward and a deferred version of the renderer
-* (TODO) Alpha blending
-* (TODO) Back-face culling
-* (TODO) Shadow maps